S24K/Bioinformatics/02_QC-html-Metrics/report.md

 - Definition: Proportion of reads mapping to mitochondrial DNA.
 - Relevance: High values may indicate mitochondrial contamination or cell stress.

+## Visualizations and Insights
+The HTML QC report includes various graphs and plots to represent these metrics visually.
+Key visualizations include:
+- Insert Size Distribution: Displays the distribution of fragment lengths.
+Sharp peaks often indicate well-prepared libraries.
+- Alignment Summary: Bar charts showing the percentage of mapped, uniquely mapped, and duplicate reads.
+- FRiP and TSS Enrichment: Scatter or bar plots for assessing signal-to-noise quality.
+- Duplication Metrics: Graphs highlighting duplication rates and library complexity.
+- Peak Coverage: Tracks the distribution and overlap of reads within peaks.
+- Quality Score Distribution: Visualizes the base call accuracy across all reads.
+Each metric is evaluated against expected thresholds or benchmarks to ensure the sequencing experiment meets quality standards.
+The insights gained from these reports guide troubleshooting and optimization for future experiments.

+## Conclusion
+The QC HTML reports are indispensable for interpreting the quality and reliability of sequencing data.
+By analyzing the detailed metrics and graphs, we ensure that the data meets the standards necessary for accurate downstream analyses.
+This thorough QC evaluation strengthens confidence in the experimental results and the biological conclusions drawn.